Meet our team!

 Marion Aslaksen Ravna

-Is a Saami woman from Deatnu in Norway, in the northernmost part of Sápmi.
-She is currently studying law at the Arctic University of Norway – University of Tromsø.
-She has previously worked with Saami culture and politics, for example, through work for Saami festivals and through engagements at the Norwegian Saami Association.
-Among other things, she is passionate about indigenous languages, fishing, and indigenous governance and justice systems.
+is a Saami woman from Deatnu in Norway, in the northernmost part of Sápmi.
+She has a Master´s degree in Law from the Arctic University of Norway – University of Tromsø, and is currently studying LLM (Master of Law) in Entrepreneurship and Business Law at Colorado University.
+She has previously worked with Saami culture and politics, for example, through work for Saami festivals and through engagements at the Norwegian Saami Association (NSR).
+Among other things, she is passionate about indigenous law and the rights of individuals, and outdoor activities, such as indigenous ways of using land, nature and food.